EricssonResearch/EST-OSCORE/draft-ietf-ace-coap-est-oscore.md

    * Authentication based on certificates is complemented with  authentication based on raw public keys.
    * Authentication based on signature keys is complemented with authentication based on static Diffie-Hellman keys, for certificates/raw public keys.
    * Authentication based on certificate by value is complemented with authentication based on certificate/raw public keys by reference.
 * The EST payloads protected by OSCORE can be proxied between constrained networks supporting CoAP/CoAPs and non-constrained networks supporting HTTP/HTTPs with a CoAP-HTTP proxy protection without any security processing in the proxy (see {{proxying}}).
-The concept "Registrar" and its required trust relation with EST server as described in Section 5 of {{RFC9148}} is therefore redundant.
+The concept "Registrar" and its required trust relation with EST server as described in Section 5 of {{RFC9148}} is therefore not applicable.

 So, while the same authentication scheme (Diffie-Hellman key exchange authenticated with transported certificates) and the same EST payloads as EST-coaps also apply to EST-oscore, the latter specifies other authentication schemes and a new matching EST function.
 The reason for these deviations is that a significant overhead can be removed in terms of message sizes and round trips by using a different handshake, public key type or transported credential, and those are independent of the actual enrollment procedure.